mgimond/Spatial_pre2021/_book/10-Map-Algebra.md

 ## Zonal operations and functions

 A zonal operation computes a new summary value (such as the mean) from cells aggregated for some zonal unit.
 In the following example, the cell values from the raster layer are aggregated into three zones whose boundaries are delineated in red.
-Each output zone shows the average cell value within that zone.
+Each output zone shows the average value of the cells within that zone.

 <div class="figure">
 <img src="10-Map-Algebra_files/figure-html/f10-zonal01-1.png" alt="Example of a zonal operation where the cell values are averaged for each of the three zones delineated in red." width="576" />